-Consider the Western civilization or, if you prefer, necessities of life not being entirely dependent on economic sufficiency; where the deceptive powers of materialism do not cast such a strong influence, and where, at times, the spiritual soul is so contaminated that its existence and non-existence become unequal in ethical and cultural terms."
+Consider the Western civilization or, if you prefer, necessities of life not being entirely dependent on economic sufficiency; where the deceptive powers of materialism do not cast such a strong influence, and where, at times, the spiritual soul is so contaminated that its existence and non-existence become unequal in ethical and cultural terms."1

 Economists remained within the confines of their discipline for a long time, but it is now acknowledged that economic and cultural well-being are interdependent.
 The importance of economics extends beyond the imposition of laws of supply and demand; it is also the responsibility of economic science to eliminate human economic distress.
 American economist John Kenneth Galbraith and his contemporaries support this perspective.
 It is worth mentioning that the branch of economics known as developmental economics, which emerged after the Second World War, advocates for appropriate government interventions rather than laissez-faire policies.
 The goal of all this is to elevate the standard of living by safeguarding humanity from hunger and ignorance at the very least.
-The objective is to enhance the quality of life.2 equitable and just society.
+The objective is to enhance the quality of life.2

+While the apparent economic structure may seem prosperous and grand, it can become irrelevant if it does not eliminate general poverty and establish an equitable and just society.
 Thus, consider that, just like any living entity, the economic system also comprises two fundamental components: an external physical structure and an internal vital spirit.
 If the spirit is ailing, the brilliance and glamour of the external structure are merely a mirage.
 Recently, what has befallen the economic framework in Russia and Eastern Europe serves as a poignant reminder of this fact.
 Pakistan's economic history also bears witness to this reality.3